What is Modern Slavery?

 If you have any concerns that the individual is under 18, please immediately refer the case to the Children’s Social Care.

-If you have any concerns surrounding an individual, or need assistance or advice, please contact Safeguarding Adults at the email address above or call MASH on 0800 137 915.
+If you have any concerns surrounding an individual, or need assistance or advice, please contact Safeguarding Adults at the email address above or call Early Resolution and Safeguarding Team on 0800 137 915.

 What is Buckinghamshire Safeguarding Adults Board doing about Modern Slavery?